 Breast and Cosmetic Implant Registry

 The Breast and Cosmetic Implant Registry (BCIR) was opened on 10 October 2016.
-It is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.
+It is expected to capture the details of all breast implant procedures completed in England and Scotland by both the NHS and private providers.

 Background of the registry